 Burmese as the Official Language

 Burmese, a Sino-Tibetan language, has deep roots in the country’s history.
 It’s not just a means of communication but a symbol of national identity.
-With 33 million native speakers, it dominates government, education, and media1.
+With 33 million native speakers, it dominates government, education, and media.

 Other Predominant Languages

 These languages are more than just tools for communication.
 They are cultural treasures, preserving the heritage of ethnic groups.
-For example, the Mon language, spoken by 750,000 people, carries the legacy of the ancient Mon kingdom1.
+For example, the Mon language, spoken by 750,000 people, carries the legacy of the ancient Mon kingdom.

 Language | Speakers | Region |